linslin/pagingSlider/README.md

 I have written an extension.
 This extension allows the page slider to control several pages, retrieve individual pages and slide from one side to another.

+###### Why singleton pattern?
+Using singleton pattern as class object makes the integration easy in the common way.
+Also singleton pattern does not block a multiple use per page.
+You are able to copy the pagingSlider object like "var myPagingSlider = pagingSlider;".

 ## Release 0.3 - Features